Best Practices for Spatial Data Dictionary Versioning Jump to heading

 self.precision_m = self.schema.get("geometry", {}).get("precision_meters")

-"""Validates a single GeoJSON-like feature against the schema."""
+"""Validate a single GeoJSON-like feature against the active dictionary."""

 for attr, rules in self.schema.get("attributes", {}).items():